Woodland animals in the UK - who are they and how can you help them?

 You'll also find lots of beetles, especially around old trees, and also butterflies.
 The more nocturnal wasp is also there - as are bees, wasps, flies and spiders.

 Adders will often come out to sunbathe in groups in the spring time.
 They are protected by law, so you mustn't disturb them.
 Newts, frogs and toads are most likely to be found in woods with rivers and ponds, as they need those to survive.
+If you see an adder, you could report your spot to help build up a picture of where adders are in the UK.

 Along woodland rides - those glorious open paths of green grass - you'll find rich flora and an even greater variety of insects and animals - perhaps you'll spot ants on the march.